Research Like a Pro® Study Group

-Optional peer group sessions are an opportunity for participants to meet with 4-6 other participants to discuss their projects.
-The peer group session will be facilitated by a mentor.
-Mentors are genealogists who have experience with the RLP process.
-Each participant will be assigned to a mentor who will give feedback on all of their assignments throughout the study group.
+Peer group sessions are an opportunity for participants to meet with 4-6 other participants to discuss their projects.
+The peer group session will be facilitated by a peer group leader.
+Peer group leaders are genealogists who have experience with the RLP process.
+Each participant will be assigned to a peer group leader who will give feedback on all of their assignments throughout the study group.

-The peer group sessions meet two days before the regular session for 30 minutes.
+The peer group sessions meet on Mondays for 30-60 minutes.
 The purpose of the peer group session is to discuss your personal project and experience completing the assignment.
-Mentors will also be completing a project during the study group.
+Peer group leaders will also be completing a project during the study group.
 You will have the opportunity to follow along with their project and give feedback on it each week.
 The role of the peer group leader is to facilitate the discussion during the peer group session.
 They will share their experience with the assignment as well.
-Any questions that come up during the mentor sessions that can’t be answered by other participants or the mentor can discussed during the Q&A period of the regular session.
 Peer sessions are not recorded.

-If you are interested in becoming a mentor and receiving complimentary registration for the study group, please go to our mentor application page here: RLP Study Group Mentors.
+If you are interested in becoming a peer group leader and receiving complimentary registration for the study group, please go to our mentor application page here: RLP Study Group Mentors.

 This is a fast-moving, time-intensive study group.
-You will have five days to work on each assignment, except the research logging assignment (12 days) and report writing, which you will work on in both assignment #7 and #8.
+You will have five days to work on each assignment, except the research logging assignment (12 days) and report writing, which you will work on in both assignment 7 and 8.
 The time you will spend on assignments will depend on the difficulty of your objective and how much time you need to spend learning to use technology.
 For easy objectives, expect to spend about 10-15 hours per week, or about 1-2 hours per day.
 For more difficult objectives, you may spend 15-20 or more hours per week.
 When you choose your objective, please take into account how much time you have to spend on the assignments and the difficulty level of your chosen objective.